Doctors Note Logo

 Is the Room Spinning?
 Why Your Inner Ear Causes Vertigo & Medically Approved Next Steps

-Vertigo is a spinning sensation most often caused by inner ear problems such as BPPV from loose crystals, with other treatable causes including vestibular neuritis, Ménière’s disease, and migraine-related vertigo.
+Vertigo is a spinning sensation most often caused by inner ear issues, with Benign Paroxysmal Positional Vertigo (BPPV) from loose inner ear crystals being the leading cause.
+Other common, treatable causes include vestibular neuritis, Ménière's disease, and vestibular migraine.

 answer background